top of page

 People dressed in white robes, followers of Shugendo, walk down a stone forest path surrounded by tall trees and greenery, creating a serene, spiritual atmosphere.

 Dewa Sanzan is known as one of Japan’s three major centers of Shugendo, along with Mount Hiko in Fukuoka and Yoshino in Nara.
+Even today, many yamabushi (mountain monks) continue their training there.
+They live in harmony with nature, keeping this ancient tradition alive.

 Mount Haguro — The Present